SystematicError/chest-xray-ai/README.md

 &nbsp;

 ### Troubleshooting
-If you face an error while launching the server, try re-doing the command, if there is still an issue please create a issue on our [bug tracker](https://github.com/SystematicError/Chest-Xray-AI/issues).
+If you face an error while launching the server, try re-doing the command, if there is still an issue please create a issue on our [issue tracker](https://github.com/SystematicError/Chest-Xray-AI/issues).